samyakkumar1/samyakkumar1/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Startups and content creators
 - 🥅 2020 Goals: To make my ventures successful and Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play Pubg and other Battel Royal Games
+- ⚡ Fun fact: I love to play Pubg and other video games

 ### Spotify Playing 🎧